GerritCodeReview/plugins_code-owners/resources/Documentation/config.md

         rules](../../../Documentation/config-labels.html#label_copyAnyScore)
         enabled so that votes are sticky across patch sets, also the code owner approvals will be sticky.\
+        If the definition of the configured label [ignores self approvals](../../../Documentation/config-labels.html#label_ignoreSelfApproval)
+        from the uploader, any vote from the uploader is ignored for the code owners check.\
         Can be overridden per project by setting [codeOwners.requiredApproval](#codeOwnersRequiredApproval) in
         `@PLUGIN@.config`.\